 Most good Crystal Shops and websites sell both types and they are not often labeled differently.
 The best thing to do is learn to identify Citrine yourself to make an informed choice.

-I am happy to say that there is more natural Citrine on the market now than I have seen before.
+I am happy to say that there is more untreated Citrine on the market now than I have seen before.
 At the last Gem Show I went to, I did not see any heat treated Citrine.
 My guide is below, I have included lots of photo examples as seeing the two forms for comparison is really helpful.

 How To Spot Natural Citrine: